Configuration

 });

-To hide the Search button and make the filter immediately apply a user's input, set the autoApply parameter of the filterShape property to true.
+To hide the Search button and apply filter input immediately, set the autoApply parameter of the filterShape property to true.

 const filterShape = {